L3ts-H4ck/CommunityChallenge-Spark/README.md

-# 🎒 Spark ARt 👩🏻‍🎨  #CommunityChallenge
+# 🎒 Spark AR - Art Series 👩🏻‍🎨  #CommunityChallenge

 **We are Stories, Museums are stories.**